-For example, the folks behind the Boston Red Sox's "Fenway Park" account often reposts photos and videos from their grounds crew.
+For example, the people behind the Boston Red Sox's Fenway Park account often repost photos and videos from their grounds crew.

 Finally, let your followers know you're hiring every once in a while by posting a simple call-to-action on your Instagram page, including a trackable link to your jobs page in your bio.

 Here's an example of a "we're hiring" post from Arey’s Pond Boat Yard: